Your First Workflow

 - Create the Connection

-- Click and drag to the Agent node's input handle (left circle)
+- Click and drag from any edge to any edge of the Agent node

 - Release to create the connection

-- You should see a line connecting them
+- You should see a line connecting them, showing the direction data flows

 Step 4: Configure the Start Node